TaylorResearchLab/CFDIKG/Tutorials/CFDE_Demonstration_June2022/README.md

 13. Can we find a HuBMAP cluster expressing genes that are also related to a specific human phenotype?

 Find all HuBMAP clusters expressing at least one gene related to a particular human phenotype (using OMIM).
 Here we just use HP:0001631, Atrial Septal Defect.
+To gain more relationships, change the limit and check out the table ("Text") view on the left of the query interface.

 ```graphql
 WITH 'HP:0001631' AS HPO_CODE